Table of Contents

 key string Essential property; must be assigned a proper value!

-Every PDA Databank entry has its own internal "key", also referred to as an ID, which ensures it is unique and must be used in other systems when applicable.
-For example, a Story Goal that unlocks a Databank entry should have the same key/ID as the entry that it unlocks.
+Every PDA Databank entry has its own internal key (also referred to as an ID) which ensures uniqueness, allows for saving, and connects it with other systems.
+For example, a Story Goal that unlocks a Databank entry should have the same key / ID as the entry that it unlocks.

 Examples of paths in the Databank tab